Maternal/Infant Health Large disparities in maternal and infant health outcomes persist.

 It has been demonstrated that programs that address the whole health of the mother improve pregnancy and delivery outcomes.
 To ensure the most-positive outcomes, the Foundation is expanding its focus to include the entire pregnancy journey.

-The Foundation is launching a new five-year commitment, starting in January 2025, that will holistically support women through the continuum of the maternal/infant health cycle, including their physical, behavioral, and social needs—from preconception health and family planning to supporting mothers and infants 12 months postpartum.
+The Foundation launched a new five-year commitment, starting in January 2025, that will holistically support women through the continuum of the maternal/infant health cycle, including their physical, behavioral, and social needs—from preconception health and family planning to supporting mothers and infants 12 months postpartum.

 The Foundation remains committed to partnering with nonprofit organizations addressing whole-person care that demonstrate a deep understanding of the health-related needs of the populations they serve.